 Skip to Content

-How to Recycle – Day 21 of the Zero Waste Challenge
+Day 21 of the Zero Waste Challenge: How to Recycle

 31 Day Zero Waste Challenge

-Living a zero waste lifestyle is about recycling less – not more.
-One of the most prevalent ideas in the zero waste movement is pre-cycling which is preventing from recycling from ever happening.
+Very few people know how to recycle correctly, regardless of it being such a green buzzword.
+Believe it or not, living a zero waste lifestyle is about recycling less – not more.
+One of the most prevalent ideas in the zero waste movement is pre-cycling which is preventing recycling from being necessary.

 It’s day twenty-one of the zero waste challenge!
 In the beginning of the challenge, we focused on simple swaps like bringing your own water bottle and bags to the grocery store.